ninjaguardian/Fontifier/README.md

   </details>

 - <details><summary>And this code if your code will only use the font to set the font for text and will not modify it:</summary>
     The returned font, if modified, will modify EVERY MOD'S FONTS.
 Only use this if needed.
 The font could be modified in unexpected ways.
 In most cases, the above is best option because of its safety.
+This is mostly here for legacy support.

     (Place this in your MelonMod class)